Ein Stück: Tschechien

 “Abgrund”, A studio Rubín, Prag, from left Jana Kozubková and Šimon Krupa, Foto: Patrik Borecký

-(Feel free to subscribe to our bilingual newsletter to stay informed.)
+(Subscribe to our bilingual newsletter to stay informed.)

 “Abgrund”, A studio Rubín, Prag, Jana Kozubková

-Fotos: Patrik Borecký
+Photos: Patrik Borecký

 Directed by: Lucie Ferenzová